- Location: Michigan

 - The title must be on file in the Secretary of State's database.

 - The title must be free of any liens.

 You don't need to show the registration at the time of the sale (unless the title isn't available and you need it to provide proof of the VIN).
 However, showing it to the buyer may facilitate the sale by demonstrating that you've kept up with your vehicle paperwork.

 There is no policy for notifying the state.
-Although the SOS strongly encourages signing-off the title to the buyer at your local SOS office.
-If you opt not to, make sure you keep a photocopy of the front of the title after it's been filled out.
+Although the SOS strongly encourages signing over the title to the buyer at your local SOS office.
+If you opt not to, make sure you keep a photocopy of the front of the title after it has been filled out.